Two down, one to go: can Harper withstand Kyoto Konformism?

 What’s the half-life of the current round of lip service?
 Rich countries have promised poor countries more than $1 billion to fight climate change.
 As I have pointed out, the only investments that will actually reduce emissions in the third world are those that develop emission-free power systems (see article).
 This means nuclear power must go to the third world.
 If history is any guide, those who most ardently support Kyoto will also remain ardently opposed to the spread of civilian nuclear technology.

-So, even if that $1 billion materializes—and the Guardian’s David Adam is sure it won’t; see article—it is doubtful the money
+So, even if that $1 billion materializes—and the Guardian’s David Adam is sure it won’t; see article—it is doubtful the money will be well spent.

 In Canada, the big near-term political question is: can Stephen Harper, sitting atop a precarious minority government, hold out against the current round of Kyoto lip service?